 Here are a few of the areas where AI contract review tools prove especially useful:

 You’ve probably seen the same NDAs or service terms show up again and again.
 These kinds of documents follow familiar patterns, which makes them perfect for AI review.
-Instead of reading through every line, the tool checks that key clauses are present and unaltered.

 Let’s say a business partner sends over their version of a standard agreement.
 With AI built into your contracting process, you can spot edits to boilerplate language instantly.
 No need to spend time on contracts that haven’t changed, and no risk of missing something in the ones that have.